tushardashpute/prom_alertmanager_slack_rmq_intergration/README.md

 ![image](https://user-images.githubusercontent.com/74225291/145672055-71d27167-8319-4ca9-bfce-e99d08148faa.png)

+Now you will see alert notification in Slack as well.

 # Alaram2: Connect to node and try to increase CPU Utilization, will get Alaram
 # Alaram3: Deploy nginx
   kubectl apply -f nginx-deployment.yml